Skip to main content

 Physician Scientist

 We recognize that most of our fellows don’t have extensive research experience when they come to our program.
-So it is important for them to have enough protected time and take ownership of a project that is both feasible and tailored to their interests.
+The ample protected time for scholarship allows them to take ownership of a project that is both feasible and tailored to their interests.
 In my experience, pulmonary fellows have the most success at research when they take a “deep dive” into a given research project, and persevere despite the ups and downs that are inherent in any scientific endeavor.

-I moved to Rochester in 2006 because of the great opportunities available at the URMC for a physician-scientist like me.
-I was really impressed with the quality of house staff and our fellows, who are some of the brightest young minds in academic medicine that I’ve had the pleasure of working with in my career.
-I was equally impressed by the camaraderie in the faculty in our division.
-I’ve stayed in Rochester because it is an enjoyable place to go to work everyday.
+I moved to the University of Rochester in 2006 because of the great opportunities available for a physician-scientist like me.
+I was really impressed with the quality of our fellows and housestaff: some of the brightest young minds in academic medicine I’ve encountered in my many years of educating trainees I was equally impressed by the camaraderie in the faculty in our division.

 Surprise fact: Speaks fluent Greek.